rwblokzijl/Msc-thesis-EuroToken/thesis.md

 extent our implementation conforms to these requirements.
 The technical requirements are emboldened in the list, as they will be guiding in our design.
-The rest will only be speculated on as they do not pertain to the topic of computer science and fall outside of our area of expertise.
+The rest will only be speculated on as they do not pertain to the topic of computer science and fall outside our area of expertise.
 Because of the broad nature, and political and legal angles of these requirements, a technical solution to these problems needs to conform to more technical requirements.
 For this reason we compiled the requirements to the following more concrete, functional requirements that this thesis will specifically focus on:

 1. Be a secure system of accounting
-2. Scale to the size of the European union
+2. Scale to the size of the European Union
 3. Preventing unsanctioned money creation
 4. Price stability
 5. Disaster resilience through off-line transfer ability